Smart ways to save money when you're traveling

 The flight to your destination might end up being the most expensive part of your entire trip, but it doesn't have to be.

-I recommend surfing websites such as Sky Scanner to compare flights or Rome2Rio for booking travel measures by land.
+I recommend surfing Sky Scanner to compare flights or Rome2Rio for booking travel measures by land.

 Check out my post here on how to find cheap flights on Sky scanner.